Selling a House That Needs Repairs or Major Work

 Most of these are motivated buyers, but just be careful when dealing with developers, flippers or landlords because these are professionals within the property world and will be keen to maximise their own profits.
 Getting a valuation carried out by an impartial surveyor means you’re in no doubt about what your property is worth and what it would be worth after necessary repairs are carried out, so you won’t get the wool pulled over your eyes during the sales process.

 There are alternatives to selling your property on the open market.
 If you can’t afford to get any major repairs done yourself, but need to sell your property then it might be worth talking to a quick cash buyer.
 They’ll include all legal fees in the process and are guaranteed to take your property off your hands, whatever condition it is in.
 Although you’ll receive less than the market value of the property, you will receive a fair cash sum and a completion date that works for you.
-Get in touch with one of our team today for a no obligation chat to explain the process and tell us more about your property and why you need to sell it.
-It’s a simple, straight forward and hassle-free solution to selling your property.
+Get in touch with one of our team today for a no-obligation chat to explain the process and tell us more about your property and why you need to sell it.
+Selling your property to The Property Buying Company is a simple, straight forward and hassle-free solution to selling your property.

 5 simple steps to having your property sold!